SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/update.md

 1. Open the **Dashboard** screen.

 2. Right-click the tab of the required dashboard and select **Edit**.
-The **Dashboard** dialog opens.

-3. Change the name and/or layout as needed.
+3. In the **Dashboard** dialog, change the name and/or layout as needed.

 4. Click **OK** to save changes and close the dialog.